department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form-templates.md

 #### Usability guidance:
 - **Write clear form labels for date ranges** Do not use “From” and “To” to when labeling form labels for date ranges.
 Make it clear what dates you’re asking for.
 Example: “Obligation start date” and “Obligation end date”
-- **Spell out full month names in the filled state** The month select box should have the full month’s name.
+- **Spell out full month names in the selected state** The month select box should have the full month’s name.
 Example: January
 - **Validate date inputs.** You should validate date inputs so you can let users know if they have entered one incorrectly.
 A general validation message for an incorrect date: *Please enter a valid date*

 ## Direct deposit form